Lanr3waju/SURVEY-FORM/README.md

-# Project Name
+# Survey Form

-> One paragraph statement about the project.
+> This is a project that concentrates on the knowledge of  HTML forms and the CSS styling of HTML forms

 ![screenshot](./img/preview.png)